 Overt: Protruding from the vagina

 In occult prolapse, the cord is often compressed by a shoulder or the head.
-A fetal heart rate pattern that suggests cord compression and progression to hypoxemia (eg, severe bradycardia, severe variable decelerations) may be the only clue.
-Changing the woman’s position may relieve pressure on the cord; however, if the abnormal fetal heart rate pattern persists, immediate cesarean delivery is necessary.
+The only clue may be a fetal heart rate pattern (detected by fetal monitoring) that suggests cord compression and progression to hypoxemia (eg, severe bradycardia, severe variable decelerations).